 A profile takes a little time to write because it's customized for every job you apply for, but it's worth the effort.
 Here are examples of resume profile statements:

-In addition, your profile can include resume keywords that will help your application get selected by recruiting management software, so you're in contention for an interview.
+In addition, your profile and your headline can include resume keywords that will help your application get selected by recruiting management software, so you're in contention for an interview.

 Providing Additional Information